 Members of the BRIC are Kari Stadigh (Chairman), Lars G Nordström and Silvija Seres.
-Generally, the Head of Group Risk Management and Control and, when deemed important and to the extent possible, the CEO are present at meetings and are entitled to participate in discussions, but not in decisions.
+Generally, the Chief Risk Officer and, when deemed important and to the extent possible, the Group CEO and the CAE are present at meetings with the right to participate in discussions, but not in decisions.

-According to regulations issued by the Swedish Financial Supervisory Authority, the BRIC members shall be board members who are not members of the Company's executive management.
+According to regulations issued by the Swedish Financial Supervisory Authority, the BRIC members shall be board members who do not perform any executive function in the Nordea Group.
 The Company complies with these rules.

 For more information on indepencence of the Board members.